juji-io/datalevin/README.md

 * Attribute name has length limitations: it cannot be longer than 400 characters.

 * Total data size of the database can be larger than physical memory.
 It has the same limit as LMDB's, e.g. 128TB on a modern 64-bit machine that implements 48-bit address spaces.
-It is also totally fine to store large values in Datalevin, as LMDB is optimized for reading large values.
+It is also totally acceptable to store large values in Datalevin, as LMDB is optimized for reading large values.

 * Datalevin currently only supports Clojure on JVM, but adding support for other Clojure-hosting runtimes is possible in the future, since bindings for LMDB exist in almost all major languages and available on most platforms.
 However, Datalevin is unlikely to run in a browser, as it replies on the LMDB binary (written in C) to have local disk access.